CPlusPlusCompiler/RecipesApp/README.md

 App uses older type of architecture.
 If you feel more comfortable, you can use MVVM instead of MVP.

+## Conclusion
+I decided to keep the project structure as-is because I thought it would be a good excercise to use MVP and RxJava.
+The code might be not the best because I am not used to MVP.
+However, I have a [neat project written in MMVM](https://github.com/CPlusPlusCompiler/SampleAPIReader), that uses modern libraries and practises.

 ## Point of exercise